squinterodlr/squinterodlr.github.io/_posts/2019-09-06-gauge-fields-01.md

 of electromagnetism.
 I'll try to be as self-contained as possible in the physics part.
 Without further ado, let's begin.

-Potentials for the electric and magnetic field {#sec:potent-electr-magn}
+Potentials for the electric and magnetic field
 ==============================================

 In Gaussian units, the microscopic (or vacuum) Maxwell equations are